js816/Mapping_Earthquakes/README.md

 ## Purpose

+The head of the Earthquake Disaster Response Team (EDRT) wanted to develop a website that would allow users to easily see recent earthquake activity and learn additional details about the quakes.

 The purpose of this project was to develop interactive mapping that visualizes earthquake data from the last week.
-Additionally tectonic plates are shown to help visitors see their relationship to earthquakes.
+Additionally, tectonic plates are shown to help visitors see their relationship to earthquakes.

-The head of the Earthquake Disaster Response Team (EDRT) wanted to develop a website that would allow users to easily see recent earthquake activity and learn additional details about the quakes.

-I was assigned a mentor and we worked through the process.
+I was assigned a mentor and she walked me through the process of creating the website.
 After developing the initial maps, I customized additional features and options for the website.

 # Results